 In each of these approaches, the robot does not make contact with the environment.
-Therefore gaps that are less than the robot footprint are not considered for traversal, even though the robot may be able to get through.
+Therefore gaps that appear smaller than the robot footprint are not considered for traversal, even if the robot may be able to get through.
 Sensory errors and coarse perception maps contribute to the failure of these methods.
 Furthermore, classical navigation methods often rely on manual tuning of parameters~\cite{khatib_real-time_1986, hines_virtual_2021, mcguire_comparative_2019}.
-Next, we review learning methods for navigation, aimed to eliminate such manual tuning.
+Next, we review learning methods for navigation, aimed to reduce manual tuning.